TheTarados/gs101_wlan/README.md

 Note: if you have dhcpcd running, it will hang the phone as soon as cbd.py finishes.
 This is probably because it tries to access the non-working net interfaces.
-If you added
+If you added it to your yocto build, make sure to disable it.

 ## Making WiFi work

-Add `iw` to `conf/local.conf` in the yocto environment (not obligatory but will be useful to test wifi).
+Add `iw` to `IMAGE_INSTAL:append` in `conf/local.conf` in the yocto environment (not obligatory but will be useful to test wifi).
 Build the yocto rootfs, flash it.
 Build the linux kernel, flash it.
 You can then boot the phone.
 Next, do the following commands, replacing the paths between parenthesis.